 Forget any analogies to the Lamborghini LM002, the monster SUV built into the early 1990s.
 This is a different time, and a different Lamborghini management.
 The Urus is built primarily for supercar-like performance on-road, although it does have all-wheel drive and raised ground clearance.
-There is off-road capability, and the driver-selectable control modes include Strada, Sport, Corsa, Neve (Snow) plus Terra (off-road) and Sabbia (sand).
+There is off-road capability, and many driver-selectable control modes.
+This includes Strada, Sport, Corsa, Neve (Snow) plus Terra (off-road) and Sabbia (sand).
 Each mode optimizes the all-wheel-drive system’s torque distribution and air suspension’s road clearance (up to 9.8 inches) for the driving conditions.
 Lamborghini plans to offer a Urus “Dune” version with bodywork modified specifically for off-road duty.
 We’re guessing many will like the rugged look and choose it just for style.

 Based on early media drive reports, the 2019 Lamborghini Urus may not only be the marque’s most versatile vehicle ever, but one of its most enjoyable to drive, too.